Protect Your Cryptocurrency with an LLC: Smart Strategies for Privacy, Clean Books, and Control

 Crypto and an LLC: How They Fit Together

 That operating framework often starts with a limited liability company.
 An LLC is a legal entity that owns digital assets, opens accounts, and enters agreements in its own name.
 Coins and tokens held by the entity sit on the LLC’s balance sheet rather than your personal books.
-The LLC can have one or multiple members, can appoint a manager, and can adopt governance rules that match how you operate.
+The LLC can have one or multiple members, can appoint a manager, and can adopt governance rules that match how you manage the entity.

-How an LLC supports crypto operations:
+How a holding-only LLC supports crypto ownership:

-• Improves recordkeeping with dedicated wallets and accounts
+- Improves recordkeeping with dedicated wallets and accounts

-• Clarifies governance so it’s clear who can move funds and when
+- Clarifies governance so it’s clear who can move funds and when

 What an LLC does not change:

-• Federal tax treatment of digital assets
+- Federal tax treatment of digital assets

-• Your responsibility to maintain records and complete required filings
+- Your responsibility to maintain records and complete required filings

 Practical Benefits of Using an LLC for Digital Assets